NBISweden/workshop-genome_annotation/labs/rnaseq_guided_assembly.md

 <ul>You can decide if you want to keep only reads with high coverage and set the minimum read coverage higher than the default parameter (2.5) -c </ul>
 <br>There are many parameters to play with depending on your question.

-check the <a href="https://ccb.jhu.edu/software/stringtie/index.shtml?t=manual/">Stringtie manual</a> for more information.
+Check the <a href="https://ccb.jhu.edu/software/stringtie/index.shtml?t=manual/">Stringtie manual</a> for more information.

 </details>